eid-privacy/MS2-Minimal-Viable-Project/report/index.typ

 == Longfellow <proof_issuer_signature_longfellow>

-The longfellow paper @FS24 benchmark the presentation of a credential comparable to our flat credential in section 6.1.
+The longfellow paper @FS24 benchmarks the presentation of a credential comparable to our flat credential in section 6.1.
 The reported prover time is 470ms on a Pixel Pro 6 for a proof size of 291kb.
 This includes:
-  * parsing the credential and extracting: holder key, age attribute, valid_from, and valid_until timestamps
+  - parsing the credential and extracting: holder key, age attribute, valid_from, and valid_until timestamps
-  * proving the credential is well signed for a given issuer key
+  - proving the credential is well signed for a given issuer key
-  * the proof that the credential holder is older than 18
+  - the proof that the credential holder is older than 18
-  * proof that the credential is still valid (using the parsed timestamps) This benchmark provide an upper-bound that we can compare to other solutions.
+  - proof that the credential is still valid (using the parsed timestamps) This benchmark provides an upper-bound that we can compare to other solutions.

 == Summary